andreasabel/inCode/entry/functor-combinatorpedia.md

     `FreeOf` in
     *[Data.HFunctor.Final](https://hackage.haskell.org/package/functor-combinators/docs/Data-HFunctor-Final.html)*.

-    In fact, `Final c` is often more performant than the actual concrete free structures.
+    In fact, `Final c` is often more performant for many operations than the actual concrete free structures.

     The main downside is that you cannot directly pattern match on the structure of a `Final c` the same way you can pattern match on, say, `Ap` or `ListF`.